MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/power-query-referenced-queries.md

 ![Query Dependencies view, displaying queries described in the previous paragraph.](media/power-query-referenced-queries/query-dependencies-web-service.png)

-When the data model is refreshed, it's often assumed that Power Query retrieves and caches the **Query1** result, and that the result can be used by referenced queries.
+When the data model is refreshed, it's often assumed that Power Query retrieves and caches the **Query1** result, and that this result can be used by referenced queries.
 This thinking is incorrect.
 In fact, Power Query executes all queries separately, and so in this example it retrieves data from the web service four times.
-It will result in slow data refreshes, and could negatively impact the data source.
+It can result in a slow data refresh, and have a negative impact on the data source.

 > [!NOTE]
 > Power Query caching is a complicated topic.
 Power Query may cache some data sources when the data load **Enable parallel loading of tables** property is disabled.